What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 MISCELLANEOUS AND EMERGENCY GEAR

 LOCAL TIP!
-Hiking what to pack should be easy.
-Use a plastic one gallon zip lock bag to store miscellaneous essential hiking gear.
+What to bring with you hiking should include a plastic one gallon zip lock bag to store miscellaneous essential hiking gear.
 The bag doubles as a garbage bag for post hike disposal.

-In the ziplock bag, check off these supplies for hiking.
+In the ziplock bag, check off this stuff to bring hiking:

 • Pocket knife/Scissors